Venkateshx7/ProGuin/README.md

 This is not just a todo-list app.

-ProGuin is a growing experiment that combines ideas from multiple productivity philosophies and books, starting from a simple CLI-basedfoundation and evolving step by step.
+ProGuin is a growing experiment that combines ideas from multiple productivity philosophies and books, starting from a simple CLI-based foundation and evolving step by step.

 The goal is to build a system that:
 - encourages consistency over motivation